MissTeapot/LGBT-Wikis/github_wiki/TransWiki/hrt/australia/nsw.md

 &amp;nbsp;
 **Estrogen Implants**

-Unlike Dr Hayes our current doctors are extremely reluctant to prescribe 200mg implants, and its not clear who does (see Dr Michelle Guttman-Jones(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/.
+Unlike Dr Hayes our current doctors are extremely reluctant to prescribe 200mg implants, and its not clear who does (see Dr Michelle Guttman-Jones).
 If they do then it would be on a case by case basis and if you hear of someone getting them it doesn't mean you will.
-There's some further information on implants [here].md)TransWiki/hrt/implants.
+There's some further information on implants [here](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransWiki/hrt/implants.md).

 Some of the doctors on the transhub list say